jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

     .Schedule<RebuildStaticCachedData>().Hourly();
 ```

-The first two tasks don't take that long to complete and are not a priority in terms of CPU usage.
+The first two tasks don't take that long to complete and are not a priority in terms of CPU usage (they are mostly I/O bound).

-The second, however, needs to be able to work without being blocked.
-We also don't want it to block other tasks.
+The second, however, needs to be able to work without being blocked or blocking other tasks.

 This setup will ensure that `RebuildStaticCachedData` is always executed in isolation with it's own dedicated pipeline.